Emeric Essex Vidal: Originals

 The watercolours used by Ackermann were acquired by the Argentine scientist and polymath Francisco P. Moreno.
-The Argentine collector Alejo González Garaña bought these from Moreno's heirs and made it his purpose to acquire the others.
+The Argentine collector Alejo González Garaño bought these from Moreno's heirs and made it his purpose to acquire the others.
 Towards the end of his life he wrote: "Seventy are the original watercolours of Vidal, that form the most precious part of my collection of graphic records pertaining to our country; I have the satisfaction of having reunited and saved these from an inevitable dispersion and destruction."
 However he died and his collection was dispersed in 1949.

 It was Vidal's practice to sign and date his watercolours and from those that are known it can be inferred that he was fairly productive and that he gave many away.
 How many have survived, but are undiscovered, is unknown.